Healthcare Specialties

 Why is CTEPH bad?

-As blood vessels narrow, the pressure in the lungs begins to rise leading to pulmonary hypertension.
-With time, the lungs don’t receive adequate blood flow, which can damage the lungs.
+As blood vessels narrow, the pressure in the lungs begins to rise leading to pulmonary hypertension (high blood pressure of the lungs).
+As the disease progresses, the lungs no longer receive adequate blood flow, which can lead to impairment in gas exchange – the body taking in oxygen and releasing carbon dioxide.
 As the patient receives less oxygen, they become short of breath.
 This makes it difficult to enjoy everyday activities.

 Heading